XiaoliHan19/IntroToIM/midterm/README.md

 I tried to run the first draft and found many problems:
 1. Processing kept saying there is no class for barrier while there actually is ➡️ the class was included within void.draw, specifically ertyuikjbvcdsedcvbnjkol,mnb
 2. Neither the bird nor barriers is moving the first time I ran it ➡️
 3. After these two can move, they can't hit each other, which means the game cannot finish.
-I can't test the rest of the game (result page + restart) ➡️
+I can't test the rest of the game (result page + restart) ➡️ booleans
 4. The music is not on for the whole game ➡️

 **Final Draft:**